dean2727/AI-Basics/README.md

 # AI-Basics
-This repository features the various projects from my AI course.
+This repository features the various projects from my AI course (CSCE 420).
 Enjoy!